astyonax/mustached-bib/README.md

 # mustached-bib

+Note that this program may be not useful when zotero is used in combination with the "better bibtex" plugin.

+---
 A CLI program to clean Zotero's bibtex files.
 This program takes an input bibtex file (ideally produced by zotero) and outputs a stripped/corrected version.